fabilab/cell_atlas_approximations_API/docs/source/python/index.rst

    human_organs = api.organs(organism="h_sapiens")
    print(human_organs)

+If you are exploring the API from scratch, you would usually:

+  1. Ask about available `organisms`.
+  2. Ask about available `organs` within your organism of interest.
+  3. Ask about `average` gene expression in that organ.

-Each method is described in detail below.
+Each API method is described in detail below.

 Reference API
 -------------